PetarV-/Simplex-TSP-Solver/README.md

 # Simplex-TSP-Solver
-Iterative exact solver of the Traveling Salesman Problem, taking advantage of the Simplex Algorithm (by methods of Dantzig, Fulkerson and Johnson)
+Iterative exact solver of the Travelling Salesman Problem, taking advantage of the Simplex Algorithm (by methods of Dantzig, Fulkerson and Johnson)

 ## License
 MIT